techlahoma/broadcasting/Streaming-Instructions.md

 * Change stream key (if applicable)
 * **Make sure the streamer is aware and okay with being recorded**
 * Make sure Talk Name is correct on Twitch
-* Set channel to Creative: #programming
+* Set channel to Category: Science & Technology
     * If there is a popular group that is more applicable, change to that instead
+* Set Tags appropriately, Recommended: Educational, Software Development, Web Development
+    * If there are more applicable Tags in future, adjust Tags accordingly
+* Confirm Language: English
 * Set talk title and speaker name in OBS. **Do not do this by clicking on anything on the slide itself!** Otherwise you may inadvertently move text around, and it is hard to change back.
 Instead, double-click on the